Nature is the Best Science Classroom

 What are we to do when faced with a world telling us it is a certainty that all organisms evolved from primordial ooze?
 How can our students give an answer when these ideas come up in discussions as they begin to move out from under our teaching and into the world?
 Amazingly, the more we learn about the creatures on Earth, the more we begin to see the intricacies that do not fit with the idea of evolution, and we are beginning to see clear scientific evidence that points to a Creator.
 This fast-moving, high-energy workshop will cover several organisms whose features defy evolution.
 From dolphins and sharks to glow-in-the-dark bacteria, we’ll see how science is discovering that all creatures are far from simple.

-One of the most challenging things about being a parent is to help our children build relationships with one another.
-We want our children to be close and grow up as friends, but those dreams can be hard to imagine amidst the toddler screaming “Mine!
-Mine!” and the continuous assertions of “Not me.
-SHE did it!”
-In this workshop, Sherri will share six key ways that she used to navigate this process with her four children in order to build sibling relationships.
-Laugh with Sherri as you discover how to incorporate these strategies right away.
-Indeed, today, she is so blessed to know that her adult children actually phone one another, do activities together, and pray for each other.
+One big parenting challenge we face involves fostering relationships between our children.
+We want them to be close, but those dreams can be hard to imagine amidst the continuous assertions of “Not me.
+HE did it!”
+In this workshop, Sherri shares 6 key ways she used (some accidentally) to navigate sibling relationships with her 4 children.
+Laugh with Sherri as you discover how to incorporate these right away.
+Today, she is so blessed to know that her adult children actually spend time together and pray for each other.
 Relationship building has to be intentional or it will not easily happen!